Dropping Off Our Kids At College – Learning How To Adjust

 It is a time when parents have to give up some parental control.
 Adjusting to this can be difficult especially if we have been accustomed to taking care of things for our child.
 Allow your child to adjust to college life.
 Remember that they feel stress as they leave the security of family and friends and familiarity.
 Trust that what you have taught them in terms of values serve as a foundation for them.

 Once the initial sadness subsides, many parents begin to feel less constrained, have more time to spend with their spouse, or significant other, other siblings, extended family members and friends.
 It is a good time for parents to redirect their time and energy.
 The parent/child relationship changes ….
 It becomes more adult-to-adult.
 Looking at this experience in a positive way can offer new opportunities for you as parents.
 The things we have placed on hold for so many years, we can now address.

-At the Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, NJ, we have a team of licensed professionals available day, evening and weekend hours who can assist you and your family with this transition.
-Visit us at www.hellenictherapy.com or call 908-322-0112.
+At the Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, NJ, we are available day and evening hours by Zoom, FaceTime or Phone.
+Call 908-322-0112.